antarctica/assets-tracking-service/docs/dev.md

 [pytest-recording](https://github.com/kiwicom/pytest-recording) is used to mock HTTP calls to provider APIs (ensuring known values are used in tests).

-To (re-)record responses:
+To (re-)record all responses:

-- if re-recording, remove some or all existing 'cassette' YAML files
 - update test fixtures to use real credentials
-- run tests in record mode: `poetry run pytest --record-mode=once`
+- run tests in record mode: `poetry run pytest --record-mode=all`
 - update test fixtures to use fake/safe credentials
-- redact credentials captured in captured cassettes
+- review captured requests/responses to determine which to keep

 ### Continuous Integration